reasonml-editor/vscode-reasonml/README.md

 - [Reason](http://reasonml.github.io/guide/editor-tools/global-installation#recommended-through-npmyarn)

 Nothing is required apart from the standard Reason install steps linked above.
-The Reason isntallation steps also installs Merlin for you.
+The Reason installation steps also installs Merlin for you.

 ### Merlin Configuration